 If you have any questions regarding your funding options, please do not hesitate to contact one of our knowledgeable administrative team members.

 Absolutely.
-Physical therapists are required to adhere to privacy legislations including the Health Information Act (HIA) and the Personal Information Protection and Electronic Documents Act (PIPEDA).
-Your privacy is valued and your personal information is protected
+Physical therapists are required to adhere to privacy legislations including the Health Information Act (HIA), the Personal Information Protection Act (PIPA) and the Personal Information Protection and Electronic Documents Act (PIPEDA).
+Your privacy is valued and your personal information is protected.

 B.Sc.
 (P.T.) – Bachelor of Science in Physical Therapy